Saturday, December 25, 2021

 Face

-plastic silk,
+plastic silk

-how it caters to docile daily games,
+caters to docile daily games,

-yet less dead, a rigor-mortis preface
+related to leather yet less dead,

 and yet